How to start an Airbnb business in 5 simple steps

 3. Do your market research

-- Seasonality: What are the peak and off-peak seasons in your area?
-How can they be optimized?
-Should nightly pricing change based on time of year?
+- Seasonality: Research the peak and off-peak seasons in your area.
+Determine how to optimize pricing and whether nightly rates should change based on time of year.

 - Tourism: Consider the tourist attractions nearby and events in the area.
-What are the top local attractions?
-What is your proximity to tourism spots locally and in the wider area?
+Identify the top local attractions and assess your proximity to tourism spots locally and in the wider area.

 - Airbnb occupancy rate: Research the occupancy rate for the location.
 Check comparable properties in your area and other competitors if possible, including hotels and bed and breakfasts.

-- Amenities: Consider amusement, dining, and recreation spots in the area.
+- Amenities: Identify amusement, dining, and recreation spots in the area.
 Guests want this information, so you should know it and include it in your marketing and listing.

-- Target market: What type of people are likely to be attracted to your area?
+- Target market: Determine what type of people are likely to be attracted to your area.
 Check your city or state tourism website.
-Does the area attract business travelers, families, older couples, college students, or young professionals?
+Find out whether the area attracts business travelers, families, older couples, college students, or young professionals.

 4. Plan your taxes